WheatonCS/Lexos/InTheMargins/Prepare/Scrub/scrubber_ITM.md

   2. Keep Word-Internal Apostrophes: Retain apostrophes in contractions (e.g., _can't_) and possessives (_Scott's_), but not those in plural possessives (_students'_ becomes the type _students_) nor those that appear at the start of a token (_'bout_ becomes the type _bout_).
 Further discussion of the limitations can be found [here](link to scrubbing-topic/keep-word-internal-apostrophes).
   3. Keep Ampersands: Leave all ampersands in the text.
 Note that HTML or XML entities such as <code>&amp;amp;aelig;</code> (_æ_) are handled separately and prior to the 'Keep Ampersands' option.
 You can choose how to convert HTML and XML entities to standard Unicode characters using the [Special Characters](link to special character section) option.

 3. Make Lowercase:  Convert all uppercase characters to lowercase characters so that the tokens _The_ and _the_ will be considered as the same type.
 In addition, all contents (whether in uploaded files or entered manually) for Stop Words/Keep Words, Lemmas, Consolidations, or Special Characters options will also have all uppercase characters changed to lowercase.
+Lowercase is not applied inside any markup tags remaining in the text.

-4. Remove Digits: Remove all numbers from the text.
+4. Remove Digits: Remove all number characters from the text.
 Similar to the handling of punctuation marks, any Unicode character in each of the active texts with a "Number Character Property" is removed.
 For example, this option will remove a Chinese three (㈢) and Eastern Arabic six (۶) from the text.
+Note: at present, Lexos does not match Real numbers as a unit.
+For example, for _3.14_, Lexos will remove (only) the 3, 1, and 4 and the decimal point would be removed if punctuation is removed.
+Remove Digits is not applied inside any markup tags remaining in the text.

-5. Remove White Space: Remove whitespace characters (blank spaces, tabs, and line breaks).
-This may be useful when you are working in non-Western languages such as Chinese that do not use whitespace for word boundaries.
+5. Remove White Space: Remove whitespace characters (blank spaces, tabs, and line breaks), althought this is not applied inside any markup tags remaining in the text.
+Removing whitespace characters may be useful when you are working in non-Western languages such as Chinese that do not use whitespace for word boundaries.
 In addition, this option may be desired when tokenizing by character n-grams if you do not want spaces to be part of your n-grams.
 See the section on [Tokenization](<link to tokenize page>) for further discussion on tokenizing by character n-grams.
   1. Remove Spaces (if ON): each _blank-space_ will be removed.
   2. Remove Tabs (if ON): each tab-character (_\t_) will be removed.
   3. Remove Line Break (if ON): each _\n_ (newline) and _\r_ (carriage return) will be removed.

+6. Scrub Tags:

 ## Scrubbing Topic